 (Madrid City Council)

 In Spain, patron saint festivals and popular festivals are way more of an established tradition than siestas and paella combined!
+(Click here to know where to eat the best paella in Madrid).
 Historians say that these festivities date back to the 16th century (zero exaggeration here), when Spanish towns performed rituals in honor of their very own patron saint or virgin*, which they adored.

 - *Patron Saint/ Virgin: a figure of the religious kind that some towns, neighborhoods etc, view as their direct connection to the Almighty.
 Well, hey… good for them!